 Mackinac Island Airport has a 3,500-foot, paved runway capable of handling propeller planes and small jets throughout the year.
 For the most part, the airport on Mackinac Island welcomes short flights from St. Ignace, at the southern tip of Michigan’s Upper Peninsula.
 Flight time to Mackinac Island from St. Ignace is only about 7 minutes!

-Great Lakes Air and Fresh Air Aviation both provide commercial service to Mackinac Island out of St. Ignace.
-They also provide charter service to Mackinac Island from airports throughout Michigan, the Midwest and around the country.
+You can also catch a charter flight to Mackinac Island from airports throughout Michigan, the Midwest and around the country.

 What is the nearest major airport to Mackinac Island?